-Virtual Exhibits contains links to online exhibits created by Western Archives with materials from the holdings.
+Virtual Exhibits contains links to online exhibits created or sponsored by Archives and Special Collections with materials from the holdings.
 The exhibits are frequently created alongside physical exhibits presented in The John A. Schweitzer Gallery, located at the entrance to the public reading room.

 Eldon House, located at 481 Ridout Street North, was built in 1834 for John Harris, Treasurer of the London District, and occupied by his family - his wife Amelia and their eight children; two more children were born in 1836 and 1839.
 It was first named Eldon Terrace, shortly thereafter changed to Eldon House.